MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 The task list now provides a clear roadmap for implementation.
 In the next task, you'll use GitHub Copilot to help implement these tasks systematically.

-## Task 8: Implement the Feature using GitHub Copilot
+## Implement the specified feature using GitHub Copilot

 With a clear specification, technical plan, and task list in place, you're ready to implement the document upload and management feature.
 This task demonstrates how spec-driven development guides implementation and how GitHub Copilot assists with code generation based on the context you've established.